Can My 11-year-old Join The College?

 I have a Child Who Has Special Educational Needs - Can They Join?

 We strive to accommodate the majority, if not all, students with Special Educational Needs, with the collaboration of parents.
-If your child demonstrates a foundational understanding of Mathematics and English (successfully passing our basic entrance tests) and is capable of independent study, even if they are a few years older than peers at a similar level, we would be delighted to welcome them to the College.
-Additionally, we will assess on an individual basis the possibility of admitting a student over the age of ten who may not be self-sufficient in their studies, provided that parents can arrange for a learning support assistant to assist them.
+If your child demonstrates a foundational understanding of Mathematics and English (successfully passing our basic entrance tests) and is capable of independent study, even if they are a couple of years older than peers at a similar level, we would be delighted to welcome them to the College.
+Additionally, we will assess on an individual basis the possibility of admitting a student who may not be self-sufficient in their studies, provided that parents can arrange for a learning support assistant to help them.

 How Many Hours a Week Do Children Have With a Particular Subject Tutor?

 These vary by the nature of the tutorial: weekly for small groups of four students, down to bi-weekly or monthly for one-to-one tutorials.
 The bulk of student GCSE and A Level work is undertaken by independent study of a course adapted by the college.
-One-to-one tutorials for GCSE and A Level subjects are undertaken in the second year of study leading up to examinations.
 One-to-one music lessons are once per week for 15 minutes.

 I Am Worried My Children Might Be Taught Material Not In Conformity With The Catholic Church